 Introduction

-Fisheries stock assessment models are crucial to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@gulland1983; @hilborn1992].
-Although a variety of stock assessment approaches are available, it is often not straightforward to choose among competing approaches that may lead to different modeling outcomes and associated scientific advice to management.
+Fisheries stock assessment models are an invaluable tool to providing scientific advice and to evaluating the impact of alternative management actions on fishery resources [@gulland1983; @hilborn1992].
+Although a variety of stock assessment approaches are available, it is often not straightforward to select among competing approaches that may lead to different modeling outcomes and associated scientific advice to management.

 Simulation testing is a critical component to testing fishery stock assessment methods, particularly given the potential for model misspecification [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004; @deroba2013a].
 With simulation testing we can evaluate the precision and bias of alternative assessment methods in a controlled environment where we know the true dynamics of fisheries resources under exploitation.
-Recent simulation studies have been key to improving strategies for dealing with, for example, time-varying natural mortality (M) [@lee2011; @jiao2012; @deroba2013; @johnson2013] uncertainty in steepness of the stock-recruit relationship [@lee2012], and environmental variability [@schirripa2009], as well as determining what makes fisheries data informative [@magnusson2007; @wetzel2011a; @ono2013; @yin2004].
+Recent simulation studies have been key to improving strategies for dealing with, for example, time-varying natural mortality (M) [@lee2011; @jiao2012; @deroba2013; @johnson2013], uncertainty in steepness of the stock-recruit relationship [@lee2012], and environmental variability [@schirripa2009], as well as determining the utility and influence on assessment outcomes of various fishery dependent and fishery independent data sources [@magnusson2007; @wetzel2011a; @ono2013; @yin2004].

 Stock Synthesis (SS3, the third version of the software) is a widely-used fisheries stock assessment modeling framework [@methot2013].
 SS3 implements statistical age-structured population modeling, using a wide range of minimally-processed data [@maunder2013; @methot2013].
 By using this generalized framework, individuals conducting fisheries stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
 Owing in part to these advantages, SS3 is one of the world's most commonly-used stock assessment modelling frameworks, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].
 Stock Synthesis is also commonly used as a framework for stock assessment simulation testing [@helu2000; @yin2004; @schirripa2009; @lee2011; @jiao2012; @lee2012; @crone2013a; @hurtadoferro2013].

-Although SS3 is increasingly becoming a standard for fisheries stock assessment, there lacks a generalized framework for simulation testing with SS3.
+SS3 is increasingly becoming a standard for fisheries stock assessment, but there lacks a generalized framework for simulation testing with SS3.
 As a result, most stock assessment simulation-testing work to date has used custom frameworks tailored to the particular needs of each study [@helu2000; @yin2004; @magnusson2007; @wetzel2011a; @jiao2012; @wilberg2006; @deroba2013a; @deroba2013; @crone2013a; @hurtadoferro2013].
 The programming language R [@rcoreteam2013] is an ideal language to write such a generalized framework in because (1) R has become the standard for statistical computing and visualization and (2) the R package r4ss [@r4ss2013] facilitates reading, processing, and plotting of SS3 model output.

 Here we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible end-to-end simulation testing with the widely-used SS3 framework.
 We begin by outlining the general structure of ss3sim and describing its functions, and then demonstrate the software with a simple example.
 We conclude by discussing how ss3sim complements other simulation testing software and by outlining some research questions that our freely accessible and general SS3 simulation-testing framework could address.